SkylineCommunications/dataminer-docs/connector-help/connector_help/Norkring AS Bricknet.md

 ### Sites Page

-This page displays a table with the filtered datafrom the **Sites Table**.
+This page displays a table with the filtered data from the **Sites Table**.

 ### Circuits Page

-This page displays a table with the filtered datafrom the **Circuits Table**.
+This page displays a table with the filtered data from the **Circuits Table**.